Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 Cassidy Rush is a writer with a background in careers, business, and education.
 She covers international finance news and stories for Remitly.

 Unlike a thunderstorm that you can watch roll in from miles away, some disasters strike with little to no warning.
 An earthquake can shake the ground beneath you in an instant.
 A flash flood can turn a familiar street into a river in minutes.
+A wildfire can spark and spread rapidly with little time to react.
 A heatwave can silently build until it becomes dangerous.
+Even hurricanes and typhoons—though often forecasted—can shift course or intensify quickly, forcing last-minute evacuations.

 When these events happen, there isn’t always time to plan.
-That is why preparing now—before the ground shakes or the waters rise—is one of the most caring things you can do for yourself and your family.
+That is why preparing now—before the ground shakes, the winds pick up, or the skies fill with smoke—is one of the most caring things you can do for yourself and your family.
 By taking a few simple steps today, you can face the unexpected with confidence and calm.

 What Makes These Disasters Unique